MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-error-codes.md

 The count on the KMS host is not high enough.
 For Windows Server, the KMS count must be greater than or equal to 5.
 For Windows (client), the KMS count must be greater than or equal to 25.

 #### Resolution
-Before you can use KMS to activate Windows, you need more computers in the KMS pool.
+Before you can use KMS to activate Windows, you must have more computers in the KMS pool.
 To obtain the current count on the KMS host, run **Slmgr.vbs /dli**.

 ### 0xC004F039 The Key Management Service (KMS) is not enabled

-The full text of this error resembles the following:
+The full text of this error message resembles the following:

 > The Software Protection Service reported that the computer could not be activated.
 The Key Management Service (KMS) is not enabled.